IBM/cp4i-deployment-samples/EventEnabledInsurance/post-load-test-readme.md

     export NAMESPACE=<NAMESPACE>
     oc get IntegrationServers -n $NAMESPACE
     ```
-    Here the `<NAMESPACE>` is the namespace where the 1-click install ran.
+    Here the `<NAMESPACE>` is the namespace where the 1-click install initially ran.

 - Check that the MQ queue manager is deployed and in `Running` phase:
     ```